-What a winter that year ! . . .
-Having for a long time roamed up hill and down dale, to the rhythm of the water cycle, Splic, a small lonely and often so sad drop of water arrived, against her will, to the north of the earth, in the cold waters of the ocean, where polar bears are kings.
+What a winter that year was! . . .
+After roaming up hill and down dale to the rhythm of the water cycle for such a long time, Splic a small and lonely sad drop of water arrived up north

-and colorful creatures, so beautiful and cruel at the same time, swimming vertically,
+translucent and colorful creatures so beautiful and cruel at the same

-Trapped in a beautiful icy coat covered with snow, she instantly fell asleep for a long,
+Trapped in a beautiful icy coat covered with snow she instantly fell asleep for a long, long,

-Without knowing it, in her deep sleep, Splic worked actively for the well-being of the ocean.
+While in her deep sleep, Splic worked actively for the well-being of the ocean without knowing it.

-The white of her beautiful coat returned to the atmosphere the rays that the sun sent on her,
+Her beautiful white coat returned to the atmosphere as the rays of the sun beat on her,

-thus reducing the absorption of heat by the ocean and thus its warming...
+reducing the absorption of heat by the ocean and its warming...

-The sea salt, which she and the other frozen drops throwed out into the water, activated the mechanism of a large conveyor belt that men call "marine current" or "thermohaline circulation" ("thermo" for temperature and haline "for salt).
+of a large conveyor belt called "marine current" or "thermohaline circulation" ("thermo" for temperature and haline "for salt) by people.